-It is possible, for students in year 3 to put off resits, and hence resit up to 20 credits of year 2 modules while doing their third year.
+It is possible, for students at the end of year 2 to have put off resits, and hence resit up to 20 credits of year 2 modules while doing their third year.
 Such students must be very careful not to let 'fixing year 2' affect year 3.